avaishnavishreea83/Data_Analysis/README.md

 Tools Used

 * Python: I used Python as the main programming language for data handling, loading, and cleaning the dataset, which allowed me to process data quickly and efficiently.
+* NumPy: This tool was essential for managing large datasets.
+With NumPy, I could easily handle numerical data, perform fast calculations, and compute necessary statistics for various customer groups.
 * Seaborn: Seaborn was used for data visualization, allowing me to create graphs that revealed purchasing patterns, popular regions, and top product categories.
 Visualizations made the analysis more accessible and highlighted key insights clearly.

 Key Findings